Canal Livre: Investigation

 One of the crimes reported on the show involved a reporter walking through a forest to examine a burning corpse, telling viewers: “It smells like a barbecue.
 It is a man.
 It has the smell of burning meat.
 The impression is that it was in the early hours... it was an execution.”
 Suspicion arose from this when questions were raised about how the reporter knew the time of the murder.

 Investigators were disrupted by Souza and some had their lives threatened.
 Souza, however, denied any complicity in the deaths, describing the allegations as "absurd" and saying he tried to fight corruption and paedophilia among other crimes.
 Until October 2009, he was not charged with murder because his position as an elected state official granted him parliamentary immunity.
 But after being expelled from the assembly, he was indicted on multiple charges.
 Vanessa Lee, the former producer of the program, was arrested in December 2009.
 Souza hid from the police at first, but later turned himself in.
 He died of a heart attack in 2010 while awaiting trial.

+Internet Memes

+Around 2016, scenes from the show involving stage assistants Gil and Galerito having conflicts in the 2000s went viral on the internet.
+Gil da Esfirra was a stage entertainer characterized by being an sfiha seller who often appeared sitting with a plastic basin full of old sfihas to sell to the audience and also getting angry very easily, while Galerito was a puppet known for constantly making dirty jokes and also teasing Gil, usually bullying him by calling him as Rogério and subject to homophobic slurs, which usually made Gil want to retaliate by attacking the puppet or the puppeteer.
+A video containing one of these scenes involving one of the fights between Gil vs. Galerito eventually became an internet meme, where Gil tries to attack the puppeteer at the same time as the show is featuring a performance by the brega singer Nunes Filho singing the song "Fogo do Amor".

+The video involving the conflict between Gil vs. Galerito during Nunes Filho's performance served as inspiration for a music video for the song "Processed by the Boys" by the American band Protomartyr in 2020.